 MVRPC's Board of Directors is a decision-making body comprised of elected officials of local government organizations and representatives from other non-governmental organizations, such as chambers of commerce, regional transit authorities, special districts, higher education institutions, private businesses including utility companies, and state agencies such as Ohio Department of Transportation.
-The Board of Director's Meetings are held the 1st Thursday of every month at 9:00 AM.
+The Board of Director's meetings are held on the 1st Thursday of every month at 9:00 a.m.

 MVRPC members appoint representatives to sit on various committees.
-These various committees are organized based on subject matter, and are charged with making recommendations to the full Board based on staff input on issues.
+These various committees are organized based on subject matter, and are charged with making recommendations to the entire Board based on staff input on issues.

 The Technical Advisory Committee (TAC) is a permanent committee appointed by members of MVRPC to represent their respective organizations, and is responsible for working with the Executive Director and to advise the Board of Directors on technical issues or other delegated and assigned matters.
-The Technical Advisory Committee Meetings are held the 3rd Thursday of every month at 9:30 AM.
+The TAC meetings are held on the 3rd Thursday of every month at 9:30 a.m.